BrightstarDB/BrightstarDB/doc/src/Developing_Portable_Apps.rst

 Please note the following when using BrightstarDB from within an Android application.

     #.
-The code has only been tested on the Apple iOS emulators.
+The code has been tested on iOS simulators and on an iPad Air running iOS 8.1.
-       It has not yet been tested on any iOS hardware.

     #.
 The REST client is not tested and not supported yet.